 Eat fruit and vegetables to reduce the swelling

-This naturally aids the body in removing fluid, but avoid a carbohydrate-rich diet which does the opposite.
+Protein naturally aids the body in removing fluid, while a carbohydrate-rich diet which does the opposite.

 So try to steer clear of pasta, white rice and bread, and instead go for fish and lean meat, as well as plenty of liquid-heavy fruit and vegetables.